GPS Learn to Row Academy – 3 Month programme for new rowers for $250:

-October 2017: First lesson Saturday 7th October for 4 weeks.
+First lesson Saturday 7th October for 4 weeks. – Fully subscribed.
+No places are available.

-November: First lesson Saturday 4th November for 4 weeks.
+First lesson Saturday 4th November for 4 weeks.
+Fully subscribed.
+No places are available.

 Registration Process for the Learn to Row Programme: